Jarn/jarn.mkrelease/README.txt

 =======

 -C
-    Do not checkin release-relevant files from the sandbox.
+    Do not checkin modified files from the sandbox.

 -T
     Do not tag the release in subversion.